deuspaul/AgenticAiForDevSecOps/lab3.md

-6)	Next, we will need an Azure DevOps access token to be able to push code from codespaces to Azure DevOps In Azure Devops, click on user settings at the top right And click on ‘Personal Access Tokens’
+6)	Next, we will need an Azure DevOps access token to be able to push code from codespaces to Azure DevOps In Azure Devops, click on user settings at the top right And click on ‘Personal Access Tokens’<br/>
 ![image](./images/lab3/lab3-6.png)

 <br />